How to apply

 We are seeking nominations which represent and celebrate the whole of the HE bioscience teaching community across all career stages.
-Nominations are particularly encouraged for women and/or people from minority ethnic backgrounds because these have been under-represented in previous application pools.

 The HE Bioscience Teacher of the Year Award recognises outstanding learning and teaching practice in the biosciences.
 The scheme rewards lecturers who:

 - Display individual excellence through the development and implementation of approaches to teaching that have proven successful in promoting bioscience student learning and achievement

 - Undertake scholarly and professional developmental activities that actively influence and enhance the learning of their students

 - Support colleagues and influence bioscience student learning beyond their own department and institution

 - Exhibit innovation in relation to teaching that has proven to improve their teaching practices and enhance student learning

 - Embeds inclusive approaches to bioscience teaching, ensuring equality of participation and outcomes for those from disadvantaged backgrounds